GitbookIO/node-opds/README.md

 # OPDS builder

 This is a library to generate OPDS feed.
+It makes it easy to generate a feed from a list of book., it also handles correctly BISAC subjects.

+## How to install it?

 ```
 $ npm install opds-builder